Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation: Design Example

 We start the design process defining $m_p=5$ number of task positions, three to five branches $b=3$ to $b=5$, and we limit the number of edges to the interval from $e=1$ to $e=9$ in order to have a bounded search and to limit the complexity of the design.

 Applying Algorithms \ref{alg:search} and \ref{alg:solv}, we find, for $b=3$, a total of 29 solvable non-isomorphic topologies.
 For $b=4$ there are 134 solvable topologies, and for $b=5$ we find a total of 728 solvable topologies.
 For $b=4$ and $b=5$ fingertips, we notice that the minimum number of edges for the solvable topologies is $e=4$ and $e=5$ respectively.
 In order not to complicate the design too much, we limit the search to a maximum of $e=5$ number of edges.
-Table \ref{tab:solvTopEx} shows the solutions of the type synthesis stage for 3 fingertips, and \ref{tab:solvTopEx45} contains the solvable topologies for 4 and 5 fingertips and up to 5 edges.
+Table \ref{tab:solvTopEx} shows the solutions of the type synthesis stage for 3 to 5 fingertips and up to 5 edges.

 The simplest solvable topology able to perform this task has parent-pointer array $p=\{0,0,0\}$ and joint array $j=\{3,3,3\}$, that is, a $0-(3,3,3)$ topology with three R-R-R fingers and no wrist.
 Some of the most complex topologies are the $3-(2,1-(1,2))$ topology, with $p=\{0,1,1,2,2\}$ and $j=\{3,2,1,1,2\}$, or the $0-(3,2-(2,2,3))$, with $p=\{0,0,1,1,1\}$ and $j=\{2,3,2,2,3\}$.